cracker0dks/whiteboard/README.md

 Refresh the site and You will notice an extra save button in the top panel.
 Set your WebDav Parameters, and you are good to go!

-Note: For the most owncloud/nextcloud setups you have to set the Server URL to: https://YourDomain.tl/remote.php/webdav/
+Note: For the most owncloud/nextcloud setups you have to set the Server URL to: https://YourDomain.tl/remote.php/webdav/ ; With 2FA Activated You have to create a app password in your nextcloud.

 Done!